- Deadline Fall 2022 - March 15

 The Walter Center will send you an e-mail confirmation when your internship is approved.

-- Step 6: Enroll for the spring semester
+- Step 6: Enroll in your internship semester classes

 - Step 7: Provide Political Science with your housing application

-By March 1, give the Department of Political Science your application to the WISH Housing Program.
+Drop your WISH Housing Program application off in the main office of the Department of Political Science.
 Download it and give it to us (in Woodburn Hall 210).
-IInclude a check for your $200 damage deposit which covers unusual damage but is mostly to be sure you remember to return your key.
+Include a check for your $200 damage deposit which covers unusual damage but is mostly to be sure you remember to return your key.
 WISH will return your deposit to you directly after you mail the key back.